lromeraj/isbd-emu/README.md

 This emulator actually consists in two different programs: `960x.js` emulator and `gss.js` emulator, the first one allows you to instantiate an _Iridium SBD 960X_ like transceiver and the `gss.js` allows you to emulate an Iridium GSS locally.

-> **NOTE**: this emulator can be run in different machines, this means that you can run the `9s0x.js` emulator on a different machine than where the transceiver `960x.js` is running.
+> **NOTE**: this emulator can be run in different machines, this means that you can run the `960x.js` emulator on a different machine from where the transceiver `960x.js` is running.

 > **IMPORTANT**: if you use a *WAN*, remember that all the data travels over TCP or HTTP/TCP without TLS (like Iridium does).